Server response time is the time it takes for your visitor's web browser to receive a response from your web host's server.

 Here’s an example of a Google PSI recommendation to use Lazy Loading to ‘defer offscreen images’:

-When you change your nameservers to Cloudflare’s nameservers (as I did) your website gets the benefit of Cloudflare’s global network of data centers.
+This is another easy (and free) way to reduce server response time.
+When you change your nameservers to Cloudflare’s nameservers your website gets the benefit of Cloudflare’s global network of data centers.

 Cloudflare has 165 data centers across the globe.